Types Of Homes:

 Along Bloor Street, between Yonge and Avenue, is the top destination for shoppers in Canada.
 The Mink Mile is the place to be for international high end brands like Gucci, Prada, Tiffany, plus small boutique stores, antique shops and art galleries.

-The Bloor/Yonge and Bay subway stations are in walking distance, and the Don Valle Parkway is only 5 minutes away if you’re driving in.
+The Bloor/Yonge and Bay subway stations are within walking distance, and the Don Valley Parkway is only 5 minutes away if you’re driving in.
 Although, I recommend walking through the neighbourhood so you don’t miss a thing.